salsa-rs/salsa/book/src/plumbing.md

 * a group key, an enum that can identify any query within the group and store its key
 * the associated storage struct, which contains the actual hashmaps that store the data for all queries in the group

-Note that there are a number of structs and types (e.g., the query structs, or the group descriptor) that represent things which don't have "public" names.
-We currently generate mangled names but those names are not meant to be exposed to the user (ideally we'd use hygiene to enforce this).
+Note that there are a number of structs and types (e.g., the group descriptor and associated storage struct) that represent things which don't have "public" names.
+We currently generate mangled names with `__` afterwards, but those names are not meant to be exposed to the user (ideally we'd use hygiene to enforce this).

 So the generated code looks something like this.
 We'll go into more detail on each part in the following sections.